* Malakal is capital of oil-producing Upper Nile state

 By Carl Odera

-Presidential spokesman Ateny Wek Ateny said the town of Malakal, on the White Nile near oilfields in the north of the country, had been shattered by fighting but that its recapture marked a strategically important win.
+Presidential spokesman Ateny Wek Ateny said the town of Malakal, on the White Nile river near major oilfields in the north of the country, had been shattered by fighting but that its recapture marked a strategically important win.

 “Our negotiation team has not yet gone to Addis Ababa.
 Only the government and the rebels should sit at the negotiation table,” Ateny told reporters in South Sudan’s capital.